cfengine/documentation/reference/promise-types/packages.markdown

 **Description:** Options to pass to the underlying package module.

 `options` is a catchall attribute in order to pass arbitrary data into the package module which is carrying out package operations.
-It is meant as an rescue solution when a package module has added functionality which is not covered by the package promise API.
+It is meant as a rescue solution when a package module has added functionality which is not covered by the package promise API.
 As such there is no official documentation for this attribute, its usage depends on the package module in question.